LaboratoireMecaniqueLille/crappy/docs/source/concepts/lifecycle_shutdown.rst

 the coordinator are ready.

-Crappy then records a common start timestamp, available through :attr:`~crappy.blocks.Block.t0`, and releases the Blocks.
+Crappy then records a common start timestamp, available through :attr:`~crappy.blocks.meta_block.block.Block.t0`, and releases the Blocks.
 This timestamp gives all Blocks the same reference for elapsed time.
 It does not promise that every Block executes its next instruction at exactly the same instant.

 Running the test
 ----------------

-Once released, each Block calls :meth:`~crappy.blocks.Block.begin` once.
+Once released, each Block calls :meth:`~crappy.blocks.meta_block.block.Block.begin` once.
 This hook is for work that needs the shared start time or must happen immediately before repeated operation.

-The Block then calls :meth:`~crappy.blocks.Block.loop` repeatedly.
+The Block then calls :meth:`~crappy.blocks.meta_block.block.Block.loop` repeatedly.
 A target frequency can limit how often the loop runs, but it is not a real-time guarantee.
 The work performed by the Block, the operating system, hardware, and other load on the computer all affect the achieved frequency.

 Stopping and exception handling
 -------------------------------